arielt/bs/README.md

     bs session server

-Now you can use the address http://YourIP:4101 to access the session
+Now you can use the address http://Your server IP:4101 to access the session

 ## Troubleshooting